top of page

 ECE 788 - Hardware Acceleration for Machine Learning (3 credits) New Jersey Institute of Technology

 Course Objectives: This course provides an introduction to machine learning hardware systems, focusing on the interaction between modern learning algorithms and their underlying computing architectures.
-Students will study core machine learning models, including multilayer perceptrons (MLPs) and convolutional neural networks (CNNs), and examine how their computational characteristics influence hardware design.
+Students will study core machine learning models and examine how their computational characteristics influence hardware design.
 The course explores hardware/software co-design challenges, data mapping strategies, and implementation considerations for efficient machine learning acceleration.
 Topics include acceleration platforms such as GPUs, systolic arrays, and FPGAs, along with industry-standard benchmarking methodologies such as MLPerf.
 The course also introduces emerging computing paradigms, including analog crossbar architectures and in-memory computing, highlighting their potential to overcome energy and performance limitations of conventional architectures.

 Spring '22 - '26